See our complete guide to the best retirement plan for independent workers.

 How much can you contribute to an individual 401(k)?

-Allec: The contribution limits have both an employee and employer component.
+According to Allec, the contribution limits have both an employee and employer component.
 You fill both those roles.
-In 2019, an employee can contribute up to $19,000 if he is under 50.
-For those 50 or older, the maximum is $25,000.
-The $6,000 difference is a catch-up provision, meaning older individuals can save more for their retirement.
+In 2021, an employee can contribute up to $19,500 if they are under 50.
+For those 50 or older, the maximum is $26,000.
+The $6,500 difference is a catch-up provision, meaning older individuals can save more for their retirement.

 As for the employer component, you can make a nonelective (tax-deductible) contribution to the 401(k) of 25% of your Form W-2 wages.
-For example, if you earn $100,000 in wages in 2019, you can contribute $19,000 as an employee and $25,000 (25%) as an employer for a total of $44,000.
-For a sole proprietorship, the employer component is 20% of your net income from self-employment, which is calculated as your self-employment income as reported on Schedule C, less your deduction for half of self-employment taxes paid.
+For example, if you earn $100,000 in wages in 2021, you can contribute $19,500 as an employee and $25,000 (25%) as an employer for a total of $44,500.
+For a sole proprietorship, the employer component is 20% of your net income from self-employment, which is calculated as your self-employment income as reported on Schedule C, less your deduction for half of the self-employment taxes paid.

 These limits usually change every year, and typically they go up to adjust for inflation.
 The increase is usually a round number, not a percentage.